cvut/javascript/tooling/README.md

 If you think there's too much JavaScript task runners, just take a look at the [list of languages that compile to JS](https://github.com/jashkenas/coffeescript/wiki/list-of-languages-that-compile-to-JS).
 But most of them don't matter.

-One problem with many of these languages is that they require you to learn a new syntax _in addition_ to your knowledge about JavaScript; it is a leaky abstraction and you might end up debugging the resulting JavaScript code.
+One problem with many of these languages is that they require you to learn a new syntax _in addition_ to JavaScript; it is a leaky abstraction and you might end up debugging the resulting JavaScript code.
 Furthermore the syntax of these languages tends to be very opinionated and your team members might have quite different preferences.
 And most of these options lack a proper tooling, like linter or static analysis tools.

 Instead of hunting for syntactic sugar for JavaScript, focus on JavaScript and its new features, especially ES6.
 Use [Babel](https://babeljs.io/) to transpile ES6 code for backward compatibility with today browsers.
 Eventually these features will gain native support and we can move further to transpiling ES7.